 Acoustic and electric guitars share the same inherent design.
 The main differences in anatomy are that electrics generally have a solid body (no chamber) as compared to an acoustic’s chambered body (hollow and semi-hollow electric guitars notwithstanding).

 Electric guitars have paltry unplugged volume and projection due to the absence of a sound hole and body chamber.
 They reply on pickups and electronics for amplification.
 Nevertheless, the same playing techniques apply to both instruments with few differences.

 The guitar body is a work-in-progress that continues to evolve and improve.
-When browsing for acoustic guitars, you will find massive variations as manufacturers are constantly trying to refine body shapes and components to set apart their designs.
+When browsing for acoustic guitars, you will find massive variations as manufacturers constantly try refining body shapes and components to set apart their designs.

 Something as innocuous as fretboard timber, headstock overlay, bridge material, and fretboard wires can have a tangible impact on the tone of steel-string acoustics.

-That’s why one guitar, no matter however awesome, is never enough.
-If you agree, head on over to our roundup of the 7 Best Acoustic Guitars Under $1000 to look for your next dream acoustic guitar!
+That’s why one guitar, no matter how awesome, is never enough.
+If you agree, head over to our roundup of the 7 Best Acoustic Guitars Under $1000 to look for your next dream acoustic guitar!